If you use this series, then please support the site.

 Set Up: For indoors or outdoors.
 A large playing area is best.
 Have children hold hands to make a large circle.
 If you do not have enough kids to make a large circle, have the kids hold scarves or ropes between each other to enlarge the circle area.
 (Some kids may prefer this anyway so they don't have to touch.)
 Blindfold one child and place him or her at the center of the circle.
 Choose one child standing on the edge of the circle to be "It."

 How to Play: To begin, the blindfolded child must yell, "Search Me!" and "It" must respond by yelling, "Know Me!"
 (Similar to Marco-Polo game.)
 The blindfolded player then seeks to find "It".
 He or she may say, "Search Me" as often as he or she wishes.
 "It" must respond each time by saying, "Know Me".
 While the search is underway, the circle of players may move clockwise or counter-clockwise.
 Once "It" is tagged, the blindfolded player switches places with "It".
-Continuing playing as before, hopefully giving everyone a turn at being blindfolded, or as long as time allows.
+Continue playing as before as long as time allows.

 It is important to note that this Prayer-Psalm is not for everyone.
 It is only for God's children.
 Are you his child?
 Have you asked Jesus to be your Savior and Forever Friend?
 If not, you can do so right now in prayer.